FormidableLabs/victory/DESIGNME.md

 - `x` -- an array of points
 - `y` -- an array of points OR a function that takes an `x` and returns a `y`

+Further, we've included a data generation function that can spit out `n` random points, so that you can tell if the Thing is On and Rendering.

 ### Proto-Readme